Integral and differential structures for quantum field theory: Properties of field operators versus noncommutative integration.

 We note that the $L^{\cosh-1}$ regularity condition is inherited by certain ``translates'' of open bounded regions $\cO$ for which this condition is known to hold.
 Specifically given $g= (a,\Lambda) \in P^{\uparrow}_+$ and $\cO\subset \mathbb{M}$, it follows from (L2) that there is an automorphism $\alpha_g$ in $Aut(\qM)$ such that $\alpha_g(\qM(\cO)) = \qM(g\cO)$.
 If $g$ is chosen so that $\alpha_g$ and $\sigma_t$ commute, then we may once again use \cite[Theorem 4.1]{HJX} and \cite[Corollary 4.5]{LM2} to show that the action of the automorphism $\alpha_g$ extends to a map $\widehat{\alpha}_g$ which maps $\mathfrak{M}(\cO) \rtimes_{\sigma} \Rn$ onto $\mathfrak{M}(g\cO) \rtimes_{\sigma} \Rn$, and $h_{\cO}= \frac{d\hat{\omega}_{\cO}}{d\tau_{\cO}}$ onto $h_{g\cO}=\frac{d\hat{\omega}_{g\cO}}{d\tau_{g\cO}}$.
 So $\phi(f)$ is a field operator affiliated to $\mathfrak{M}(\cO)$, an $L^{\cosh-1}$ regularity restriction on $\phi(f)$ in terms of $\qM(\cO)$, translates to an $L^{\cosh-1}$ regularity restriction on $\widehat{\alpha}_g(\phi(f))$ in terms of $\qM(g\cO)$.

 The concept of $L^{\cosh-1}$-regularity may of course be considered in terms of any of the local algebras $\qM(\cO)$.
 However in some sense local algebras $\qM(W)$ corresponding to a wedge in Minkowski space occupy a special place in this regard.
-To support this claim we remind the reader that it is precisely the result of Bisognano and Wichman regarding such algebras (Theorem \ref{BW}) which served as the starting point for motivating the utility of the crossed product construction for local algebras.
-In addition, as we will see below, such algebras serve as the context for proving that the concept of $L^{\cosh-1}$ regularity, behaves well with regard to ``subtheories''.
+(See for example the result of Bisognano and Wichman (Theorem \ref{BW}).)
+As we shall see below, such algebras serve as the context for proving that the concept of $L^{\cosh-1}$ regularity, behaves well with regard to ``subtheories''.

 Before we are able to prove such good behaviour of $L^{\cosh-1}$-regularity with respect to subtheories, some background is necessary.
 In particular we need Borchers' concept of ``modular covariant subalgebras'', and a description of how that concept relates to the construction of subtheories.
 (See sections VI.1 and VI.3 of \cite{Bor2}.)